ENCCS/openmp-gpu/content/introduction.rst

 In a parallel region all threads execute the same code.
 The division of work can be done by the user, based on the thread id (or thread rank) different subtasks can be assigned to different threads, or by using the work-sharing constructs:

-- *omp for* or *omp do*: used to split up loop iterations among the threads, also called loop constructs.
+- *omp for* or *omp do*: used to split up loop iterations among the threads, also called *loop* constructs.
 - *sections*: assigning consecutive but independent code blocks to different threads
 - *single*: specifying a code block that is executed by only one thread, a barrier is implied in the end
 - *master* : similar to single, but the code block will be executed by the master thread only and no barrier implied in the end.
 - *task*: allows to create units of work dynamically for parallelizing irregular algorithms such as recursive algorithms.
 - *workshare*: divides the execution of the enclosed structured block into separate units of work.
 Each unit of work is executied by one thread.
 (Fortran only)
+- *simd*: indicates that multiple iterations of the loop can be executed concurrently using SIMD instructions

 Example of a trivially parallelizable problem using the *loop* workshare construct: